williamagyapong/heart-failure/README.md

 I consider this to be a preliminary analysis since more can be done to improve the predictive power.
 For instance, treating the issue of class imbalance and handling outliers could enhance model performance.
+Again, a formal modeling procedure such as PCA could be utilized to identify the most significant features.

 Please see the full report [here](https://github.com/williamagyapong/heart-failure/blob/master/report.pdf).